IRS, stuck in backlog of tax returns, scraps plan to close major processing facility

 The IRS’s two “most serious problems” heading into the 2022 tax season were its delays in processing returns and issuing refunds, and its lagging recruitment, hiring and training, according to National Taxpayer Advocate Erin M. Collins.

 Congressional Democrats earlier Thursday had written to IRS Administrator Charles P. Rettig to ask him to reverse course on the Austin closure.
-Ten Senators and 15 House members urged Rettig to at least postpone closing the center until the tax collector could resolve its backlog and hiring issues.
+Ten senators and 15 House members urged Rettig to at least postpone the closure until the tax collector could resolve its backlog and hiring issues.

 “While we understand that these consolidation efforts are guided by the declining trend in the number of paper returns and a cost savings of $94 million, we believe that these efforts no longer make sense — especially given the extensive paper backlog and hiring challenges that have plagued the IRS for the last two filing seasons,” the lawmakers wrote.